microsoft/BingMapsSDSToolkit/README.md

 		* Find along a route
 		* Intersection search (i.e. search within a custom shape.)
 * **Public Data sources**: Access public data sources that contain information such as points of interest and census data.
-* **Boundary Data**: Access to administrative boundary data via the GeoData API.
+* **Boundary Data**: Access to administrative boundary data via the Geodata API.
 Boundary data types available vary from country to country.
 Supported boundary types; zip/postal codes, neighborhoods, cities, counties, states/provinces, countries, and continents.

+See the [documenttion](Docs/readme.md) for more information on how to use this library.
+This toolkit is based on the [documentation for the Bing Maps Spatial Data Services](https://msdn.microsoft.com/en-us/library/ff701734.aspx).

 If you are working with the Bing Maps REST services which provides; on-demand forward and reverse geocoding, routing, static imagery, traffic and elevation data, take a look at the [Bing Maps REST Toolkit](https://github.com/Microsoft/BingMapsRESTToolkit).

-This toolkit is based on the [documentation for the Bing Maps Spatial Data Services](https://msdn.microsoft.com/en-us/library/ff701734.aspx).

 **Dependancy:** [Microsoft.Bcl.Compression](https://www.nuget.org/packages/Microsoft.Bcl.Compression)